going-merry0/ordernetowrkservices/README.md

 Simple GUI for ordering network services.

-By default you can order your network services via `System Preferences -> Network -> Set Service Order`, but this way is not convenient, so this repo provide a intuitive way you can just drag and drop the network service for ordering.
+By default you can order network services via `System Preferences -> Network -> Set Service Order`, but this way is inconvenient, so this repo provide an intuitive way for you can just drag and drop to order the network services.

 ## Screenshots